AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 ### Event Classification

-We would like to build automatic ways to filter a raw stream of news to only contain events that are relevant to us.
+We would like to build automatic ways to filter a raw stream of news into a feed which only contain events that are (1) relevant and
+(2) novel for a given user.
+This post focuses on (1): classifying news events as relevant / not relevant to specific topics.

-One way of filtering is to use machine learning models for text classification, and to only **subscribe** to certain labels that are assigned by our models.
+We will use machine learning models for text classification and let users both **define** and **subscribe** to labels of interest.
 This is similiar to following particular topics on sites such as Google News, with the important distinction that we do not want to miss *any* events of a certain type.
 In other words, we are not building a recommender system, we are building a ML-driven event monitoring system for _**filtering**_ news content, and both precision and recall are important.

-[//]: # (TODO: note that recommender systems intuitively go for precision and don't worry about recall)
+[//]: # (TODO: note that recommender systems intuitively go for precision and usually don't worry about recall)

 #### Detecting Event Types

-To build our news event monitoring system, we will need a way of classifying events according to their type.
+To build our news event monitoring system, we will need a way of classifying news events according to their type.
 We can approach this as a text-classification task, with an interesting twist: we may not know the types of events up-front.
 In other words, we want to design a pipeline that supports the addition of new labels on-the-fly.